Pilot Almost Turns Flight Around After Naked Photos Airdropped

 Southwest Airlines told the New York Post they are aware of the situation.
 The passenger in question has not been identified.

-"The safety, security and wellbeing of Customers and Employees is the Southwest Team's highest priority at all times," the airline said.
+"The safety, security and wellbeing of Customers and Employees is the Southwest Team's highest priority at all times," the airline said in a statement.
 "When made aware of a potential problem, our employees address issues to support the comfort of those traveling with us."

 Southwest Airlines was down just over 25% year over year as of Wednesday morning.